danilodorgam/quarkus-todo-crud-rest/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

 This project uses Quarkus, to build an API for a ToDo application adhering to the spec described at https://www.todobackend.com/.
+The full article about this project can be found here: https://codeinloop.com.br/criando-uma-api-rest-com-quarkus-parte-1/

 ## Running the application in dev mode